mtklein/questlog/README.md

 We do not yet have design assets or wireframes, so interface decisions rely on best judgement.
 The code is released under the MIT License.

 ## Development Setup
-Run `source ./deps.sh` on Linux or macOS to install Flutter locally and update your `PATH`.
+Run `source ./deps.sh` on Linux or macOS to install Flutter locally, download artifacts, and fetch Dart packages.
 The script also configures Git to trust the Flutter directory so `flutter test` works without warnings.
-Then use `flutter test` and `flutter run` to build the demo app.
+After sourcing the script you can run `flutter test` and `flutter run` offline.